Ziang-Lu/Design-Patterns/3-Structural Patterns/4-Composite Pattern/Composite Pattern.md

 ## Applicability

-* <u>Many things in the world are self-referential, as in they can contain themselves in their inherent structure.</u>
+* Many things in the world are self-referential, as in they can contain themselves in their inherent structure.

   e.g., branches may contain branches and leaves, folders may contain folders and files...

 * When defining `Part` objects and `Whole` objects that act as container for `Part` objects, clients must treat them separately, which complicates the client code.

-  => A part-whole hierarchy should be represented so that clients can <u>treat part and whole objects uniformly</u>.
+  => A part-whole hierarchy should be represented so that clients can treat part and whole objects uniformly.

-* => A part-whole hierarchy should be represented <u>as a tree structure</u>.
+* => A part-whole hierarchy should be represented as a tree structure.

 <br>